Research AREA: Targeted CRISPR-Cas Delivery into Mammalian Nervous System

 Research Description

-The discovery of CRISPR-Cas system and its application to specifically edit the genes in vivo provides new opportunities to treat neuropathologies at the genome level.
-To establish an effective approach of CRISPR-based gene editing in mammalian brain, a set of important aspects need to be addressed.
-Most effective CRISPR-Cas systems have to be screened, appropriate vectors for CRISPR-Cas delivery have to be selected, their efficiency has to be trialed in the living brain, and the outcome of selective gene editing needs to be thoroughly assessed.
-We approach this challenging task in a stepwise manner to develop CRISPR-Cas delivery system for selective gene editing of brain cells and to apply it in the models of nervous system disorders.
+The discovery of the CRISPR-Cas system and its application to specifically edit the genes in vivo provides new opportunities to treat neuropathologies at the genome level.
+A set of essential aspects need to be addressed to establish an effective approach to CRISPR-based gene editing in the mammalian brain.
+Most effective CRISPR-Cas systems have to be screened, appropriate vectors for CRISPR-Cas delivery have to be selected, their efficiency has to be trialled in the living brain, and the outcome of selective gene editing needs to be thoroughly assessed.
+We approach this challenging task in a stepwise manner to develop a CRISPR-Cas delivery system for selective gene editing of brain cells and to apply it in the models of nervous system disorders.